breandan/markovian/README.md

 ![](two_gaussians_conflated.svg)

 Two Gaussian distributions, when multiplied together form another Gaussian!
-This is a nice property.
+This is a very nice property.

-This means we do not need to sample from the parents, but can do inverse sampling directly on the child!
+Now we do not need to sample from the parents, but can discard them and sample directly from the child!

+## Combinatorial Properties

+* [Stable distributions](https://en.wikipedia.org/wiki/Stable_distribution) are closed under convolution and linear combination of their random variables.
+* A distribution is called [infinitely divisible](https://en.wikipedia.org/wiki/Infinite_divisibility_(probability)) if it can be expressed as the sum of an arbitrary number of IID RVs.
+* Gaussian distributions form a [monoid](https://izbicki.me/blog/gausian-distributions-are-monoids).

+We can use these algebraic properties to signficantly simplify certain mixture distributions.

-See [notebook](notebooks/combinator_exploration.ipynb) for implementation details.
+See [notebook](notebooks/combinator_exploration.ipynb) for further implementation details.

 # References